asavinov/intelligent-trading-bot/README.md

   * The results are stored as multiple model files in the model folder and the file names encode the following model dimensions: label being used as a target variable like `high_10`, input data like `k` (klines) or `f` (futures), algorithm like `gb` (gradient boosting), `nn` (neural network) or `lc` (linear classifier).
   * The model folder also contains `metrics.txt` with the scores of the trained models

+# Training machine learning models - NEW

+## Downloading and merging source data

+Download data from different source feature sets and merge them into the common 1 minute raster.

+## Generate features

+Load merged source data, apply feature generation script and store a feature matrix with all possible derived features.
+Not all features will be then used.
+The script relies on a common feature definition function.
+Feature functions get some parameters like windows from the configuration.
+The same features must be used for on-line feature generation (in the service when they are generated for a micro-batch) and off-line feature generation.

+## Generate labels

+Load feature matrix, compute labels and store the result with additional columns in the output file.
+Features are not needed for label computation and they are stored unchanged in the output file.
+Currently, most label parameters are hard-coded.

 # Hyper-parameter tuning

 There are two problems: